oschwengers/tadrep/README.md

 ## Database

-The TaDReP database module downloads public plasmid databases (PLSDB / RefSeq) into a reference plasmid file.
+The `database` module downloads public plasmid databases (PLSDB / RefSeq) into a reference plasmid file.
 This creates a subdirectory in a user specified output directory.

 If you downloaded a database, you can skip the extract step and start with the [characterization](#characterize).